PRESERVING YOUR CONNECTION TO FOOD

 Sabina's inspired by California sustainability, our year-round access to fresh local produce and the genuine passion of fellow preservers and DIYers.

 Favorite Ferment: Her first love, kombucha.
 Favorite homemade flavor: Mango, cayenne & smoked paprika!

-Julia Street, our sales and operations manager, is an Oakland native and has over 10 years of fermentation and food experience.
+Julia Street, our Marketing Maven & Sourdough Instructor, is an Oakland native and has over 10 years of fermentation and food experience.
 Although her career background is varied—leading bike tours abroad to working for a healthcare start up—at the end of every day she has found herself drawn to the kitchen experimenting.

 She got her first taste of fermentation through WWOOFing on farms in France and Oregon where she learned the DIY-minded preservation techniques from around the world.
 After leaving her last job, she took a break to explore her love of fermentation even further by doing a residency at Sandor Katz’s where she got a deep dive in a wide breadth of ferments including vegetables, grains, and beverages leading to a newfound confidence in fermenting at home where she is constantly making things and handing out excess to friends.
 Her favorite home projects are bean-to-bar chocolate, water kefir, and a constant supply of sauerkraut.
 Now at Preserved, she is excited to share her experiences and knowledge with the greater community.

 Favorite Ferment: Doubanjiang - a Chinese bean and chile paste!